Achalpur: History

+According to the ancient Prakrit text Vasudeva-hindi, Achalpur and Vatsagulma (modern Washim) were the chief cities of the Abhira kingdom, reflecting Abhira rule over the Vidarbha region.

 Achalpur was the earliest capital of a branch of the Rashtrakuta dynasty, which emerged sometime in the 8th century.
 It was the site of a battle between the Rashtrakutas and the Kalachuris in the 9th century.

 Achalpur or Ellichpur was first mentioned authentically in the 13th century as one of the famous cities of the Deccan.
 Though tributary to the Delhi Sultanate after 1294, it remained under Hindu administration till 1318 when it came directly under the Muslim Delhi Sultanate.

 In 1347 Achalpur with the Berar region was ruled by the Bahmani Sultanate.

 In 1490 Fathullah Imad-ul-Mulk proclaimed his independence and founded the Imad Shahi dynasty of the Berar Sultanate.
 He proceeded to annex Mahur to his new kingdom and established his capital at Ellichpur.
 It was afterwards the capital of the Berar Subah at intervals until the Mughal occupation when the seat of the provincial governor was moved to Balapur.
 The town retains many relics of the Sultans of Berar.

 As the Mughal empire deteriorated in the 18th century, Achalpur along with the rest of Berar came under the rule of the Nizam of Hyderabad.
 In 1853, Berar Province came under British administration, although it remained formally part of the Hyderabad state until 1903 when the province became the Berar Division of the Central Provinces.
-Achalpur, known by the British as Ellichpur, became part of East Berar, with Amraoti (Amravati) as the capital of the division.
-In 1867 East Berar was split into the districts of Amraoti and Ellichpur district, with Ellichpur as the headquarters of Ellichpur District.
+Achalpur, known by the British as Ellichpur, became part of East Berar, with Amravati as the capital of the division.
+In 1867 East Berar was split into the districts of Amravati and Ellichpur district, with Ellichpur as the headquarters of Ellichpur District.
 The district had an area of 2605 sqmi.

 In 1901 Achalpur had a population of 29,740, with ginning factories and a considerable trade in cotton and forest produce.
-It was connected by good roads with Amraoti and Chikhaldara.
-Berar was annexed to British India in 1903 and merged with the Central Provinces, and in 1905 Ellichpur District was merged into Amraoti District.
-The civil station of Paratwada, 5 km. from the town of Ellichpur, contained the principal public buildings at the beginning of the 20th century.
+It was connected by good roads with Amravati and Chikhaldara.
+Berar was annexed to British India in 1903 and merged with the Central Provinces, and in 1905 Ellichpur District was merged into Amravati district.
+The civil station of Paratwada, 5 km from the town of Ellichpur, contained the principal public buildings at the beginning of the 20th century.

 After India's independence in 1947, the Central Provinces became the province, and after 1950 the state, Madhya Pradesh.
 The 1956 States Reorganisation Act redrew the boundaries of India's states along linguistic lines, and the predominantly Marathi-speaking Amravati District was transferred to Bombay State, which was renamed Maharashtra in 1960.